goodiesohhi/connect4spin/README.txt

 there's a corresponding flag in c4.handlebars that disables/enables the button It's set to true which allows the game to be started with only one player connected and play with only themselves.

-ToDo:
-Make it prettier.
-Animations etc.

-Implement that extra gimmick of letting players turn the board and have the pieces fall and then continue from there.